Members of today’s workforce are quickly realizing the benefits of remote work.

 1) Ability to Work Independently

-Although the vast number of technology tools available today have made it much simpler for remote employees to communicate with and work “alongside” colleagues in a number of different locations, responses from a manager or coworkers often aren’t as quick as walking to the boss’ office or discussing an issue with a coworker in the next cubicle.
+Although the vast number of technology tools available today have made it much simpler for remote employees to communicate with and work “alongside” colleagues in many different locations, responses from a manager or coworkers often aren’t as quick as walking to the boss’ office or discussing an issue with a coworker in the next cubicle.

 Not to mention, remote workers often face communication barriers like opposing time zones or alternative work hours.